Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 Ensure that you follow all the directions in the Readme file to deploy the FilmDrop K8s Terraform Modules onto a Kubernetes cluster, whether one running locally or on EKS.

-Open the Prometheus dashboard by port-forwarding the `kube-prometheus-stack-prometheus` service onto a localhost port (say, 9090).
+Open the Prometheus server UI dashboard by port-forwarding the `kube-prometheus-stack-prometheus` service onto a localhost port (say, 9090).

 Open the Grafana dashboard by port-forwarding the `kube-prometheus-stack-grafana` service onto a localhost port (say, 8080).

 Grafana will automatically have Prometheus and Loki configured as data sources to monitor, so there is no additional configuration needed here.

-Note: Prometheus is automatically configured as the **default** data source.
+**Note**: Prometheus is automatically configured as the **default** data source.
 Therefore, if you want to see any metrics on any dashboard that use Loki as the data source, you will explicitly have to select Loki as the data source (if it is available) from the 'datasource' drop-down at the top of the dashboard.

 ## Prometheus, Grafana, and Loki

-Prometheus is a time series database that runs atop a Kubernetes cluster and provides metrics and alerting for processes and events occuring in the cluster.
+**Prometheus** is a time series database that runs atop a Kubernetes cluster and provides metrics and alerting for processes and events occuring in the cluster.

-Loki is a datastore optimized for efficiently holding log data.
+**Loki** is a datastore optimized for efficiently holding log data.
 The efficient indexing of log data distinguishes Loki from other logging systems.
 Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed- this is similar to Prometheus, which also uses labels to query time series metric data.

-The Grafana service is the front-end application used to visualize the data collected by Prometheus and Loki (in addition to any other data sources that are configured).
+**Grafana** is the front-end application used to visualize the data collected by Prometheus and Loki (in addition to any other data sources that are configured).
 Grafana provides a web interface with rich functionality for monitoring and alerting through the use of dashboards and alerting rules.
+The Grafana deployment here has been configured to automatically add the Prometheus and Loki deployments as data sources so there is no further configuration needed there.

-## Grafana dashboards
+### Grafana dashboards

 Click on the 'Dashboards' icon (the four-squares) on the left-side menu.
 This will present a list of pre-configured dashboards.
 Each dashboard is composed of multiple panels, and each panel showcases one or more metrics that provide observability into the functioning of the K8s cluster.